-- NOTES: A. All linear dimensions are in millimeters.
-Dimensioning and tolerancing per ASME Y14.5M-1994. - B. This drawing is subject to change without notice. - C. Quad Flatpack, No-leads (QFN) package configuration. - The package thermal pad must be soldered to the board for thermal and mechanical performance.
+NOTES: A. All linear dimensions are in millimeters.
+Dimensioning and tolerancing per ASME Y14.5M-1994.

+- B. This drawing is subject to change without notice. - C. Quad Flatpack, No-leads (QFN) package configuration.

+D. The package thermal pad must be soldered to the board for thermal and mechanical performance.

-See the Product Data Sheet for details regarding the exposed thermal pad dimensions. - E. Falls within JEDEC MO-220.
+E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions.

+F. Falls within JEDEC MO-220.